amirpooyan-r/segmented-proxy/docs/commands.md

   --segment-rule "*.example.com=segment_upstream,scheme=https,method=CONNECT,strategy=random,min=256,max=1024,delay=5"
 ```

+## Access log
+Use `--access-log` to print one ACCESS line per request or CONNECT tunnel.

 ## Rules file
 You can load rules from a text file with one rule per line.
 Blank lines and lines starting with `#` are ignored.